-Is Seattle’s flag the worst?
-Or the 30th best?
-You tell us
+Design experts say Portland’s city flag is better than Seattle’s.
+Do you agree?

 More than 120 U.S. cities have recently adopted or are considering adopting redesigns of their flags, according to the Portland Flag Association.
 Kaye would like the Emerald City to join them — and to encourage that, he’s not above poking at Seattle’s historic rivalry with Portland, which has a flag that’s consistently rated in the top 10 among U.S cities.

-In a 2004 survey of 500 members of NAVA and the public, Seattle’s flag came in 30th place among 150 cities with a score of 5.3 out of a possible 10 points.
+In a 2004 survey of 500 members of NAVA and the public, Seattle’s flag came in 30th place among 150 cities, with a score of 5.3 out of a possible 10 points.

 Portland’s flag, by contrast, garnered a score of 8.4 in that same survey, putting it in seventh place, Kaye said.

-Washington D.C., Chicago and Denver have flags that consistently place among the best-designed.
+Washington, D.C., Chicago and Denver have flags that consistently place among the best-designed.

 Spokane and Pocatello, Idaho, ranked among the worst in the 2004 NAVA survey.
 Pocatello has since done a redesign, and Spokane this week set in motion plans to do the same.

-Seattle’s first and only official flag was adopted unanimously by the city council in 1990, when the city was on the verge of hosting the Goodwill Games, according to Seattle Times news coverage from that time.
+Seattle’s first and only official flag was adopted unanimously by the City Council in 1990, when the city was on the verge of hosting the Goodwill Games, according to Seattle Times news coverage from that time.

-Erik Lacitis of The Times reported that then-council president Paul Kraabel was dismayed that his city would have no flag to fly at the games.
-Without committee approval or guidance, he set out to to rectify that on his own.
+Erik Lacitis of The Times reported that then-council President Paul Kraabel was dismayed that his city would have no flag to fly at the games.
+Without committee approval or guidance, he set out to rectify that on his own.

-On the back of a paper placement in an Italian restaurant in Wallingford, Kraabel sketched out the space needle, a ferry and some mountains.
+On the back of a paper place mat in an Italian restaurant in Wallingford, Kraabel sketched out the Space Needle, a ferry and some mountains.
 He thought it looked good, but his friends disagreed.
 An architect friend of his, David Wright, created the design that was adopted, The Times reported.

 The flag didn’t catch on much beyond the Goodwill Games.
 Only three were made; two can be seen at the city’s archives, and one cannot be found, according to The Evergrey.

-The city’s poor showing in flag-design ratings has, over the years, sparked a number of redesign conversations on Reddit and websites for flag lovers.
+The city’s poor showing in flag-design ratings has, over the years, sparked redesign conversations on Reddit and websites for flag lovers.

 Riley Raker, a graphic designer with Blank Space, was inspired to try his hand.
 Using three colors and the city’s stylized portrait of Chief Sealth, he brought the image forward and got rid of all lettering.